akka/akka/akka-docs/intro/what-is-akka.rst

 - As a library: used by a web app, to be put into ‘WEB-INF/lib’ or as a regular JAR on your classpath.

-- As a microkernel: stand-alone kernel, embedding a servlet container and all the other modules.
+- As a microkernel: stand-alone kernel to drop your application into.

 See the :ref:`deployment-scenarios` for details.